leolabs/ableton-js/README.md

 To use this library, you'll need to install and activate the MIDI Remote Script in Ableton.js.
-To do that, copy the `midi-script` folder of this repo to Ableton's Remote Scripts folder.
-If you prefer, you can rename it to something like `AbletonJS` for better identification.
+To do that, copy the `midi-script` folder of this repo to Ableton's Remote Scripts folder and rename it to `AbletonJS`.
 The MIDI Remote Scripts folder is usually located at:

 - **Windows:** {path to Ableton}\Resources\MIDI\Remote Scripts